Chapter 41 BWV 159 Sehet! wir gehn hinauf gen Jerusalem

 The stanza is addressed directly to Christ—-Your Passion is now my pleasure, Your wounds and ignominy are rooted in my heart—-all is in bloom as my place in heaven is assured through You.
 Just as Christ came to terms with His pain and disgrace, so do we accept Him and our own place in the all-encompassing Divine plan.

 The message of this cantata is one of uncertainty and trepidation transmuting into rock-like faith in the Saviour through the significance of His sacrifice.
-Both sadness and joy may be experienced in this transformation.
+Both sadness and joy may be experienced within this transformation.

 Copyright: J Mincham 2010.
 Revised 2012, 2014, 2017.